 does not take a region argument - you can't display it.
 To list photons in a detector coordinate region, which is ugly because the specification of the region and the statement that the region applies to detector coordinates are separated.

 • SOLUTION(1): Make regions part of the virtual file syntax, so you can do:

-'''

-qplist "test.qp[(detx,dety)=c 2048 2048 20,pi=40:90]"

-'''
+dmlist "test.qp[(detx,dety)=circle(2048,2048,20),pi=40:90]"

 - this is much more coherent.